-Ambrosia Artemisiifolia, better known as Common Ragweed is one of the most commonly seen members of the daisy family in the US.
+Ambrosia Artemisiifolia, better known as Common Ragweed, is one of the most commonly seen members of the Daisy family in the USA.

-Ambrosia Artemisiifolia is also a problem for many people because of the high levels of pollen it produces, these are known to cause allergies in many people, and touching the plant itself can cause itchiness and eye irritations.
+Ambrosia Artemisiifolia is also problematic for many people because of the high levels of pollen it produces.
+This is known to cause allergies in many people, and even touching the plant itself can cause itchiness and eye irritations.

 Ambrosia artemisiifolia photograph by Radu Chibzii.

-Birds, including game birds, can also be attracted to the seeds of Common Ragweed because they enjoy the oily seeds that are produced.
+Birds, especially game birds, can also be attracted to the seeds of Common Ragweed because they enjoy the oily seeds that are produced.

 More commonly known as Common Ragweed, Ambrosia Artemisiifolia is a flowering plant that is usually considered a weed, and is invasive in many parts of the world.
 The pollen a known source of allergies.

 It is not usually grown in gardens as it can spread rapidly from its tubers and readily appears in lawns and beds.

 It's main use in a garden is as part of wild plant section used to attract birds and insects to the garden.

 It's pollen is collected by honey bees, so is a great plant to grow (under control) in areas where bees are in decline/p>